shmiko/shmiko.github.io/_posts/2016-04-06-angularjs-wikipedia.md

 ## Adding a Wikipedia Voice Enabled Search to your AngularJS App!

 What I like most about AngularJS is how modular it is.
-Yu can very easily add new functionality to your site withut too much heavy lifting.
+You can very easily add new functionality to your site without too much heavy lifting.
 I'm going to list the steps involved in adding a Wikipedia Search to your AngularJS App.
 We're using Angular 1.6 but I will soon upoad the same functionality using AngularJS 2.
 It is assumed that you are pretty comfortable with Angular and understand the various components and how they interact with each other.